Select the Anti-virus network item in the main menu of Dr.Web Security Control Center.

 Groups are not displayed in the hierarchical list if:

-the icon-group Setup group visibility → icon-group-hide-always Hide option is set and the Show hidden groups flag in the icon-tree-settings Settings of tree view section is cleared at the moment.
+•the Setup group visibility → Hide option is set and the Show hidden groups flag in the Settings of tree view section is cleared at the moment. |

 The membership rules icon is displayed next to the main icon of the user groups that have rules for automatic station placement in the group.

-To display the icon, select the icon-tree-settings Settings of tree view → Show membership rules icon option on the toolbar.
+To display the icon, select the Settings of tree view → Show membership rules icon option on the toolbar.

 Workstations.
 Main icons